mitre/ckl2POAM/README.md

 3. Update the repository: `git fetch`
 4. Pull the latest changes `git pull`
 5. Restore your files `git stash pop`
-6. Install dependencies: `yarn install`
+6. Install dependencies: `npm install`
-7. Build the app: `yarn run build`
+7. Build the app: `npm run build`

 ### Option 2 (Using Download as Zip on Windows)
 1. Delete your existing ckl2POAM folder